awsdocs/amazon-emr-management-guide/doc_source/emr-instance-fleet.md

   + For each fleet, define a timeout period for provisioning Spot Instances\.
 If Amazon EMR can't provision Spot capacity, you can terminate the cluster or switch to provisioning On\-Demand capacity instead\.
 + For each fleet, you can choose to apply an allocation strategy \- lowest\-price for On\-Demand Instances; capacity\-optimized for Spot Instances\.
 + For each fleet with On\-Demand `allocation strategy - lowest-price`, you can choose to apply capacity reservation options\.
++ Check your subnet size before launching your cluster\.
+When you provision a cluster with a task fleet and there aren't enough IP addresses available in the corresponding subnet, the fleet will go into a suspended state instead of terminating the cluster with an error\.
+To avoid this issue, we recommend increasing the number of IP addresses in your subnets\.

 ## Instance fleet options<a name="emr-instance-fleet-options"></a>